Rising border tensions weigh on investor sentiment

 SAV, which derives all of its revenue from its air traffic control concessions in Cambodia (valid through 2051), is viewed as highly sensitive to any deterioration in Thai-Cambodian relations.
 Daol recommends postponing investments in SAV until the situation stabilises, citing heightened geopolitical risk.

 Meanwhile, CBG, a major energy drinks producer, earns roughly 13% of its revenue from Cambodia, where it commands a market share of more than 50%.
-The company has a three-month inventory buffer and has shifted to sea freight to mitigate risk, though shipments now take 3-4 days longer than land transport.
+The company has a three-month inventory buffer and has shifted to sea freight to mitigate risk, though shipments now take three to four days longer than land transport.

 Despite the tension, Cambodian distributors report stable sales and consumption levels.
-However, should exports halt between July and December, CBG could face a 340-million-baht loss in net profit, equal to around 10% of its earnings.
+However, should exports halt between July and December this year, CBG could face a 340-million-baht loss in net profit, equal to around 10% of its earnings.

 The brokerage believes this downside is largely priced in, and maintains its full-year profit forecast for CBG at 3.3 billion baht.
 Meanwhile, CBG's new factory in Cambodia is still slated to open on Dec 1.